Colleges by Location

 Student Organizations

 This school has 47 open-membership student organizations you can participate in.
-The student organization with the highest level of popularity is Campus Activity Board, followed by Student Government and student newspaper.
-Other popular organizations at Wilson College are Orchesis Club and Muhibbah Club.
+The most popular student organization is Campus Activity Board, followed by Student Government and student newspaper.
+Other popular organizations among the students at Wilson College are Orchesis Club and Muhibbah Club.

 For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
+Interested in media and communication?
 Wilson College publishes its own newspaper.

 Student Services

-At Wilson College, there are many amenities that make life on campus pleasant and safe.
+At Wilson College, there are many amenities required for a pleasant and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Wilson College.

 All in all, campus life at Wilson College is rich and vibrant and provides all you need for a comfortable stay.